How to Attach an IAM Role to an Existing EC2 Instance (Without Restarting)

 --instance-id i-0abcd1234efgh5678 \

---iam-instance-profile Name=MyAppInstanceProfile
+--iam-instance-profile Name=MyEC2InstanceProfile

 aws ec2 describe-iam-instance-profile-associations \

---filters Name=instance-id,Values=i-0abcd1234efgh5678
+--filters "Name=instance-id,Values=i-0abcd1234efgh5678"

-# Get the association ID first
+# Step 1: Get the current association ID

---filters Name=instance-id,Values=i-0abcd1234efgh5678 \
+--filters "Name=instance-id,Values=i-0abcd1234efgh5678" \

---query 'IamInstanceProfileAssociations[0].AssociationId' \
+--query 'IamInstanceProfileAssociations[*].AssociationId' \

---output text)
+--output text

-# Replace with the new profile
+# Step 2: Replace with the new instance profile

 aws ec2 replace-iam-instance-profile-association \

---association-id $ASSOCIATION_ID \
+--association-id iip-assoc-0123456789abcdef0 \

---iam-instance-profile Name=MyNewInstanceProfile
+--iam-instance-profile Name=MyNewEC2InstanceProfile

-IAM Policy for the Operator (Least Privilege)
+Required IAM Permissions for the Operator

 {